isaias-b/arduino-examples/serial/rpi-uart-reciever/README.md

 **Don't forget to call `CTRL`+`C` to quit**

-The upper output states that no device is connected to `/dev/ttyACM1` which is the current default in the program.
+The upper output states that no device is connected to `/dev/ttyACM1`, which is the current default in the program.
-If in fact there is no device connected onto `/dev/ttyACM1` proceed.
+If in fact there is no device connected onto `/dev/ttyACM1` proceed to [Interpretation](#interpretation).
 Connect your `mkrzero` or any other UART over USB board, which runs some sort of sender program.
 A program like the [ringbuf/mkrzero-timer-adc](../../ringbuf/mkrzero-timer-adc/README.md).
 Once its uploaded and hooked up lookup the device name on your machine.

-For arduino like boards on the mac use:
+For arduino like boards on `macosx` use:
 ```
 $ ls /dev/cu.usb*
 /dev/cu.usbmodem1411
 ```

-On the rpi use:
+On `rpi` use:
 ```
 $ ls /dev/ttyACM*
 /dev/cu.usbmodem1411